simoninireland/epydemic/doc/statistics.rst

 - The mean degree of nodes
 - The degree histogram
 - The number of connected components
-- The number of nodes in the largest connected component
+- The number of nodes in the :term:`largest connected component`
 - The number of nodes in the second-largest connected component

 The process runs in the results-gathering phase, where is analyses the topology